Another youth arrested as Southern Boone dismisses early, cancels Tuesday classes

 'We hope this period of time will allow for tension and anxiety to ease in our community," Superintendent Tim Roth wrote in a statement.
 "The district continues to work closely with the Ashland Police Department to ensure the safety and security of everyone in our schools."

 All extracurricular activities have been canceled for Monday and Tuesday.
-The Board of Education meeting scheduled for Monday was also postponed.
+The open portion of the Board of Education meeting scheduled for Monday was postponed; however, a regularly scheduled executive session occurred on Monday.
+The executive session was closed to the public.

 Several parents of Southern Boone Middle School students held a tense meeting Monday morning with district administrators over apparent threats made by a student.